 Thoreau incorporates technology with the printed word to help further the education of our students.
-We have thousands of printed works on hand as well as digital media such as an extensive video library and multiple computer stations with high-speed internet access.
+We have thousands of printed works on hand as well as digital media such as ebooks, audiobooks, and multiple computer stations with high-speed internet access.

 TCCL Summer Reading Program

 Don't forget to be a part of this year's summer reading @TCCL.
 Just read or listen to six books to earn a coupon booklet with FREE stuff and discounts.
 Plus, you'll be entered in the drawings for AWESOME prizes!

 Make sure you're a part of this school's year Sequoyah Awards.
 Just read (or listen to) three or more of the books on this year's list, and you get to vote for the 2019 winning author.

 This special Oklahoma Sequoyah Book Award is voted on by only the students of Oklahoma, no adults allowed.
 Authors will often state the recognition from their readers makes this award one of the highest honors they can wish to achieve.
 The Sequoyah Book Award has been around since 1959 and is the third oldest children's choice award in the nation.

 - Language Arts

 - Reference Help